- Military Life Cycle

 1. Connect with a sponsor to see how the locals live

-Before you PCS, you will be assigned a sponsor at your new duty station.
-Sponsors are typically assigned through your unit and are similar in rank or family situation, which is helpful during your PCS.
-You also can request a sponsor through your local Military and Family Support Center’s relocation assistance service provider.
-A sponsor can be a friendly face with knowledge and experience who can make those critical first introductions, guide you to important resources and give you an insider’s perspective of your new duty station and community.
+Before you PCS, you should be assigned a sponsor at your new duty station.
+Sponsors are typically assigned through your unit and are similar in rank or family make up.
+They can be a friendly face with knowledge and experience who can make those critical first introductions, guide you to important resources and give you an insider’s perspective of your new duty station and community.
+Learn more about how sponsors can help during your PCS.

 2. Work with a relocation assistance professional to get referrals to other services